 Setting the Standards: Improving Safety and Efficiency

-Two major IATA publications presents essential standards for ground handling operations:
+Two major IATA manuals presents essential standards for ground handling operations:

 The Airport Handling Manual (AHM) is the “WHAT to do” manual.
 It includes policies, standards, safety guidelines for ground operations.